 41Kokomo Private Island Fiji, Fiji

 This ultra-luxury development on Yaukuve Island is Fiji’s most exclusive hotel.
 Kokomo is a private island property accessible by a seaplane, with accommodation in luxurious beachfront villas built in the style of the local wood-and-straw huts (bures), with private swimming pools.

-Website: Kokomo Private Island Fiji.
-Opening: March 2017.
+Website: Kokomo Private Island Fiji, Fiji.
 Photos © Kokomo